-From the dark depths of the ocean to the bottom of running freshwater rivers, from the lush jungles of the tropics, to the seemingly barren wastelands of the desert, the Search for Lost Species will explore some of the most remote and uncharted wild places on Earth.
-Over the coming months we are raising support to send these expeditions in search of lost species, and you can help get our teams out into the field.
-Make a donation, become a corporate sponsor of the initiative or sponsor a specific expedition, report an observation, or partner with us.
-Follow the search on Facebook, Twitter and Instagram.
+From the dark depths of the ocean to the bottom of running freshwater rivers, from the lush jungles of the tropics, to the seemingly barren wastelands of the desert, the Search for Lost Species is exploring some of the most remote and uncharted wild places on Earth.

 The Search for Lost Species is a campaign of Global Wildlife Conservation, an Austin-based organization that conserves the diversity of life on Earth by preserving wildlands, restoring wildlife and engaging with global guardians.
 GWC has worked to conserve wildlife in more than 40 countries, helped establish more than 20 new nature reserves, and protected more than 100 endangered species and 20,000 species overall.